Body All A-Buzz

 The tingling seems to be strongest just before I completely wake up.
 It seems that being fully conscious can quickly overcome the cognitive confusion of feeling like you’re in a swirling hot tub without the tub or the hot water.

-Altered sensations, called paresthesias, can be caused by different things.
+Tingling and prickling sensations, also called paresthesias, can be caused by different things.
 If you’ve put pressure on a nerve for an extended period of time, like while sitting cross-legged for too long, you might feel “pins and needles” when you try to get up.
 But the sensation quickly goes away once the pressure is relieved.
-Paresthesias can also be caused by an underlying neurologic disease, such as MS, or traumatic nerve damage.
+Paresthesias can also be related to an underlying neurologic disease, such as MS.1

 My buzzy, bubbly, jumping-bean sensations would rank as curious in severity level.
 They do not reach pain, but they do warn me that perhaps I have done too much or need more rest.
 As I’m sitting here with my legs up and typing this post, my legs continue to buzz.
 It’s much less intense than it was on the bench, but still present in a strangely pleasant way.